Kumchenko/adealer-admin/README.md

 -   Login and Logout pages which provide **Authorization** Flow.
 -   **Reauthorization** Flow using Axios interceptors with access and refresh tokens.
 -   Dashboard page which show basic statistics using **Pie Charts** about Orders and Calls such as count of all, created, processing or done items, popular service.
--   Universal configurable **modal window** for notifying about successful operations, errors or making suggestions for Employee while working with this admin panel
+-   Universal configurable **modal window** for notifying about successful operations, errors or making suggestions for Employee while working with this admin panel.
 -   **Controlled forms** with validation.
--   **Responsive design** for tablets and phones
+-   **Responsive design** for tablets and phones.

 #### Technology stack